Workshops & Courses

 For non BSAC, HIS and BIA members who wish to attend from industry, the registration fee is £150.00 (Incl VAT) per person

 If the workshop of your choice is oversubscribed, your name will be added to the waiting list and you will be notified if a place becomes available.

 PLEASE NOTE: Delegates who receive a funded place, but who fail to attend or cancel their place in writing at least 10 working days in advance of their chosen workshop, will be charged the full registration fee.

 Terence Higgins Trust Scotland Training Courses

 Terrence Higgins Trust Scotland is pleased to launch a new training calendar offering a range of affordable, informative and accessible courses on HIV, sexual health and related topics.
 Based at our state of the art Learning Centre in the heart of Glasgow, subjects include our CPD certified HIV Awareness Training.
-New for 2017, we are delighted to announce the first ever Professional Development Awards in both Sexual Health Training and HIV that have been accredited by the Scottish Qualifications Authority.

 Online course on Antimicrobial Stewardship: Managing Antibiotic Resistance

 New BSAC/University of Dundee course: next start date 5th November 2018 (still available to join)

 Free online course - 3 hours per week for 6 weeks